Fashion Designer Career Information

 - Collaborate—As a designer, you will need to work with others.
 You may be handling the design of a garment, but you will likely be counting on a number of individuals, from pattern drafters to fit models to marker makers, to help you bring your vision to fruition.
 Therefore, whenever you have the chance to work in a group setting, you should take advantage of the opportunity.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, web site last accessed on March 4, 2016.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, web site last accessed on January 5, 2018.